richardltyler/Radioactive-Toothbrushes/README.md

 ## Future Iterations

-More specifics about future work or refactoring can be found in this projects [GH issues](https://github.com/gaj23/rancid/issues).
+More specifics about future work or refactoring can be found in this projects [GH issues](https://github.com/gaj23/rancid/issues), particularly, issue #28.

 Discussion about applying SCSS principals occurred at the beginning of our project.
 However, rather than get ahead of ourselves, we reoriented ourselves to keep the MVP in mind.
 A future iteration could include SCSS refactoring.